cseanburns/personal_knowledge_mgmt/src/10-library-sources-part-2.md

 you can add other limits.
 There are a slew of some advanced search operators that help power up your search.
-One bonus is this thing called the Query Genius.
-I'll share with you a list of operators and field codes to use when searching here and also demonstrate how to use this.
+You can [read through the list of operators][factivaOperators] and field codes to use when searching *Factiva*.

 <figure>
 <img src="images/10-image-2.png"